Dogo Cubano: History

 The Cuban mastiff developed from several breeds of bulldogs, mastiffs and cattle dogs, becoming an ideal fighter and property guardian.
 It is possible that some specimens of this breed were brought to America, where they were employed as watchdogs.
 They were also used as slave retrievers by the British during the Second Maroon War, by the French during the Saint-Domingue expedition, as well as the Americans in the Southern States.
 The British Governor of Jamaica, Alexander Lindsay, 6th Earl of Balcarres, sent emissaries to Havana in early 1795, to purchase 100 animals, after hearing of their successful use by the Spanish in chasing slaves and indigenous people in Cuba.
-Hundreds of hounds were supplied by Cuban breeders to the French during the Haitian revolt in 1803.
+Hundreds of hounds were supplied by Cuban breeders to the French during the Haitian Revolution in 1803.